griestopf/Fusee.Tutorial/Tutorial01/README.md

 	RC.SetShader(shader);
 	```

-Note how the pixel shader does nothing but copy the incoming vertex (`fuVertex`) to the resulting vertex `(`gl_Position`) while adding a fourth dimension to it (constantly set to 1.0).
-The pixel shader fills each pixel it is called for with a constant color (magenta - full red, no green, full blue).
+Note how the pixel shader does nothing but copy the incoming vertex (`fuVertex`) to the resulting vertex (`gl_Position`) while adding a fourth dimension to it (constantly set to 1.0).
+The pixel shader fills each pixel it is called for (`gl_FragColor`) with a constant color (magenta - full red, no green, full blue).

 ##Add Geometry
  - At the `Tutorial` class level, create a private `Mesh` field.